Justice Department sues Edward Snowden over publication of new memoir

 Download the NBC News app for breaking news and politics

-The suit also names Macmillan, solely to ensure that no revenue from the book is transferred to Snowden or at his direction while he lives in exile in Russia, out of the grasp of the U.S. He currently faces separate U.S. charges that could land him behind bars.
+The suit also names Macmillan, solely to ensure that no revenue from the book is transferred to Snowden or at his direction while he lives in exile in Russia, out of the grasp of the U.S., where he faces espionage charges that could land him behind bars.

-"Intelligence information should protect our nation, not provide personal profit," said G. Zachary Terwilliger, U.S. Attorney for the Eastern District of Virginia.
+"Intelligence information should protect our nation, not provide personal profit," said G. Zachary Terwilliger, the U.S. attorney for the Eastern District of Virginia.

 "Permanent Record" reveals new details about Snowden’s decision in 2013 to steal a trove of files about the NSA's bulk collection of phone and internet metadata and leak those documents to journalists at The Guardian and The Washington Post.